millengustavo/blog/_posts/2021-03-14-floc-experiment.md

 Some alternatives are being proposed to replace the need for third-party cookies, ensuring users' privacy, but without loss of performance for advertisers.

-In this post you will learn a little more about **FLoC**, an alternative proposed by Google, and we will navigate through a simplified demonstration of the algorithm using a public dataset.
+In this post you will learn a little more about **Federated Learning of Cohorts (FLoC)**, an alternative proposed by Google, and we will navigate through a simplified demonstration of the algorithm using a public dataset.

-# FLoC
+# Federated Learning of Cohorts (FLoC)

 ## Goal
 > **"Preserve interest based advertising, but in a privacy-preserving manner"**